Our History

 Our business services have expanded, and our consultants have extended their scope to include workplace inclusion, support for students and website and software accessibility.
 In 2017, our Head of Digital Inclusion and founding member, Robin Christopherson, was awarded an MBE for his services to digital inclusion.

-We now have over 80 staff across our main offices in London, Reading and Warwick, along with 12 DSA assessment centres around the UK.
+We now have over 80 staff and 500 volunteers across the UK.